Are you considering becoming a self represented litigant?

 2. Not Fully Knowing the Law that Applies to Their Case

 Legal research can be complicated.
 The key to legal research is knowing where to look and what to look for.
 The law that applies to a particular case is generally found in statutes, regulations, and published cases.

 Case law can be found in online databases that generally have a cost associated with them.
 It can also be found at a law library.
 Case law research at the law library will generally require the assistance of a librarian as there is a three-step process to finding relevant case law.

 There is also a wealth of case law and relevant application available on the web, often in blogs like this one from law firms.
 However, it is vital to make sure that when you research case law, you keep in mind that the information you find on the internet may 1) not be accurate, 2) not be applicable in your jurisdiction, and 3) not up-to-date.

 In order for a party to represent themselves without the assistance of an attorney, they will need to know how to perform the necessary legal research to locate the law that applies to their case.

 This is probably the single most common, yet easiest mistake to avoid.
 An answer to a complaint must be signed by each and every defendant or by their attorney.
 It is not uncommon for a married couple to assume that one spouse can properly sign the answer.
 This is not true.
 If only one spouse signs the answer, then a default judgment may be entered against the other spouse’s sole and separate property.

-This mistake is also commonly made when a corporation or llc is a defendant in the superior court.
-A corporation and llc may not represent itself in the superior court.
+This mistake is also commonly made when a corporation or LLC is a defendant in the superior court.
+A corporation and LLC may not represent itself in the superior court.
 This means it must hire an attorney who must sign the answer.
-If an owner and employee signs and files the answer on behalf of an entity in superior court, a default judgment may be entered against the entity.
+If an owner and employee signs and files the answer on behalf of an entity in a superior court, a default judgment may be entered against the entity.